 12. Consider free web fonts

 In the world of web fonts, as in most creative arenas, you usually get what you pay for.
 Yet if you search hard enough amongst the free web fonts offered online, you'll find some diamonds in the rough.
-That takes a lot of time and effort, though, so we've put together a list of the best free web fonts to save you the trouble - check it out!
+That takes a lot of time and effort, though, so we've put together a list of the ultimate free web fonts to save you the trouble - check it out!

 13. Don't go overboard

 Just because thousands of web fonts are available to you, don't use them just for the sake of it.
 Always remember you're designing for readers, not to impress other designers.
 If a tried and tested combination of two traditional web-safe fonts is what works best for the reader, then stick with that.